1. Skip to content

 Wagner confirms deadly events in Mali

-In a rare statement on Monday, the Wagner Group confirmed its battle defeat: The group said that its fighters had fought alongside Malian soldiers near Tinzaouaten in the north of the country, and had suffered heavy losses, including the death of their commander.
+On Monday, in a rare statement, the Wagner Group confirmed its battle defeat.
+The group said in a Telegram channel linked to the Wagner leadership that its fighters had fought alongside Malian soldiers in Tinzaouaten and had suffered heavy losses, including the death of their commander.

-Malian separatists meanwhile claimed a "resplendent victory" against the Malian army and its Russian allies on July 28 following three days of "intense fighting" in Tinzaouaten near the Algerian border.
+The coalition of Tuareg separatists and jihadi groups meanwhile claimed a "resplendent victory" against the Malian army and its Russian allies on July 28 following several days of "intense fighting" in Tinzaouaten in Mali's far north close to the border to Algeria.

 Military government denies presence of Wagner in Mali

-Russian mercenaries have been fighting with the Malian army since 2021 against all the various rebel movements in the country, including Islamist terrorist militias as well as the Tuareg.
-Those groups have been waging insurgencies arcoss the Sahel — both joinly and individually — region since 2012.
+Russian mercenaries have been fighting since 2021 alongside the Malian army, which is battling various rebel movements, including Islamist terrorist militias as well as the Tuareg.
+Those groups have been waging insurgencies across the Sahel — both jointly and individually — region since 2012.

-According to a statement from the army's general of staff, "the FAMA (Armed Forces of Mali) unit was surrounded by a coalition of Sahelian terrorist forces and fierce fighting broke out before reinforcements arrived."
+According to a statement from the army's general of staff, "the FAMA [Malian Armed Forces] unit was surrounded by a coalition of Sahelian terrorist forces, and fierce fighting broke out before reinforcements arrived."

 Why can't Mali's army secure its nation?